ekcasey/tw_ac_vagrant_workshop/README.md

 include_recipe "mysql::server"
 ```

 Now lets run `$ kitchen converge` to apply our recipe to the VM.
 When the converge is finished login to the VM so we can verify start the installation worked.
 Login to the guest machine and verify that mysql is running by executing '$ service mysqld status' returns running. now lets exit.
 The next thing we need would like to do is set the root password so that our app will be able to connect to mysql.
 We do this by setting the server_root_password attribute.
 By looking in the dbclient.rb file in the app/lib directory we can determine the the app expects the root password to be 'thought'.
-Therefore add the following linea to the default.rb file in your attributes directory.
+Therefore add the following line to the default.rb file in your attributes directory.
+Lets also set the repl password so that we can connect to the mysql command prompt using the same password.

 ```ruby
 default['mysql']['server_root_password'] = 'thought'